merely-useful/r-rse/.github/CONTRIBUTING.md

         - "You can/could/might"
     - Pronouns should in general be active and direct, e.g. ("we", "you"), rather than indirect ("they").

+1. Keep code chunks no longer than 70 characters long, since the PDF output will be a bit tight.

 ## Using R packages in the book